-For example, when I search for the “best tacos in Tucson,” there are some restaurants on page 10 below even Del Taco.
+For example, when I search for the “best tacos in Tucson,” some restaurants are on page 9below, even Del Taco.

 That’s a wasted opportunity for that taco capital of the country!

-Here’s a sample of the HTML required for a title tag, which is located in your header.
+Here’s a sample of the HTML required for a title tag located in your header.